Simi Valley station: History

 The Southern Pacific Railroad built a line between Ventura and Los Angeles, as an alternate to the Montalvo to Newhall line.
 The first passenger station to serve the Rancho Simi area was the Santa Susana Depot, originally located at Tapo Street and Los Angeles Avenue.
 The depot served the community of Santa Susana which is now mostly within the city of Simi Valley.
 The historic Santa Susana Depot building has since been preserved and moved three miles east of its original location.

-The station parking location was acquired for CalTrain by 1982.
-Located one mile east of the Tapo Street depot location, the station opened with the inauguration of CalTrain in 1982.
-The first trips were on October 18, 1982.
-The CalTrain service was discontinued by 1983.

-The Amtrak Coast Starlight began stopping there on October 26, 1986.
-On June 26, 1988, Amtrak extended one daily San Diegan round trip to Santa Barbara, stopping at the Simi Valley station.
-Metrolink Ventura County Line service began on October 26, 1992, stopping at all former CalTrain stations (except Oxnard, which Metrolink began serving after the 1994 Northridge earthquake).
+A station parking location at Surveyor Street (just west of Tapo Street) was acquired for CalTrain by 1982.
+The station opened with the inauguration of CalTrain on October 18, 1982.
+The CalTrain service was discontinued in 1983.
+The Amtrak Coast Starlight began stopping the former CalTrain station on October 26, 1986.
+On June 26, 1988, Amtrak extended one daily San Diegan round trip to Santa Barbara, stopping at Simi Valley.
+Metrolink Ventura County Line service began on October 26, 1992, stopping at most former CalTrain stations (except Oxnard, which Metrolink began serving after the 1994 Northridge earthquake).
+Amtrak switched to the Metrolink station, located about one mile east of Tapo Avenue, at that time.

 A project to improve the station was announced in 2020.
 The plan includes a second passenger platform and pedestrian crossing along with a second track which would allow eastbound and westbound trains to be at the station at the same time.
 The double track would extend about 2 miles to the west of the station and include improvements at several intersections.
 As part of the Southern California Optimized Rail Expansion Program, the project will improve safety, enable more frequent service and make existing service more reliable.